 However, it's best if you use supports to keep your spine neutral all night long.

 - Back sleepers: Sleep with a pillow under your knees to maintain your spine's natural lower back curve.

 - Side sleepers: Sleep with a pillow between your knees to keep your hips, pelvis, and spine in alignment.

 - Stomach sleepers: Not recommended, but if you need to ease out of the habit and into another position, place a thin pillow directly under your stomach and hips to maintain that spinal curvature.

-If you're experiencing chronic spinal pain, don't hesitate or delay — contact our expert, friendly PTs at JAG-ONE PT, available to you across multiple locations.
+If you're experiencing chronic spinal pain, don't hesitate or delay — contact our expert, friendly PTs at JAG-ONE PT, available to you across over 100 locations.
 Book an appointment with JAG-ONE PT today.